 Understanding How Poverty Affects Water Affordability in Detroit

-Water affordability and access in the City of Detroit is a growing concern for city officials, area residents, and community groups working in the city.
+The project: Water affordability and access in the City of Detroit is a growing concern for city officials, area residents, and community groups working in the city.
 In this project, the researcher will work with the Detroit Water and Sewerage Department (DWSD), Office of Sustainability, and the Detroit Health Department (DHD) to examine how the broader context of poverty – specifically housing conditions – affects water affordability for city residents.

-The research has three aims:
+The research completed two aims:

 - Determine the extent to which undetected leaks in residential homes contribute to unaffordable water bills for low-income Detroit households.